Pre-Departure Course and Post-Return Course

 Courses and Credits

-Students earn a total of 18 semester credits for the successful completion of the program.
+Students will earn a total of 18 semester credits for the successful completion of the program.

-- Key Course Electives: Choose one of four possibilities (4 credits)
+- Key Course Elective: Choose one of four possibilities, taught by faculty at FIE (4 credits)

 - British Life in Business